NTTRocco/Email-Assistant/README.md

-# Email Context Agent – Quick Start
+# Email Context Agent
+## Quick Start

 This repository provides an agent to help you parse, preprocess, and analyze email files (EML format) for search and LLM-based question answering.

+## Important: Axet Plugin Setup
+This Email Assistant is designed to be used with the Axet Plugin.

+**Before using the agent, you MUST:**
+- Open the file `memory-bank-system-prompt` in this repository.
+- Copy its entire content into the "Custom Instruction" section of the Axet Plugin Settings.

+This step is mandatory for the correct execution and behavior of the agent.
+---

 ## How to Use